deusExMac/WebScraper/README.md

 WebScraper is a simple python program enabling rule-based scraping/extraction of data from web pages.
 Specifications on which data to extract from individual web-pages pages comes in the form or rules stored in .exr files ((EX)traction (R)ules).
 Each .exr file contains one or more extraction rules, collectively called an extraction library or just library, that will be applied to a single web-page if certain condition hold.
 Each rule in a exr file is responsible for extracting one specific kind of data (e.g. title, links, div content) if rule related conditions hold.

-All rules of an extraction library will be applied to the same downloaded web-page before moving to the next page which triggers again the application of the library rules.
-More information on how to author .exr files can be found below. exr are json formatted files that can be edited with a simple text editors. exr files are encoded in utf-8.
-IF encoding changes, this may have an effect on the result returned by rules.
+All rules of an library will be applied to the same downloaded web-page before moving to the next page which triggers again the application of the library rules.  exr are json formatted files that can be edited with a simple text editors. exr files are encoded in utf-8.
+If the file encoding changes, this may have an effect on the result returned by rules.

+When WebScraper is executed, the .exr file processing the downloaded pages has to be specified.

-**IMPORTANT: This software is currently in alpha release and under heavy development.
+**IMPORTANT: This software is currently in beta release and under heavy development.
 This means features may not work, may work inconsistently, are only implemented as a proof of concept and (may) have serious bugs.**

 # Required python modules